lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 **SP** – In this experiment, we see a strong connection between changes made in our team and demand and wait times for downstream teams.
 We should run an experiment that explores these connections, specifically to gauge the impacts of implementing stepped care between GMH and PC/PCMHI.

 In an interconnected system, with causal interdependencies over time, simulation can help us find out when our short-term decisions are going to make things worse in the longer term.
-In the real world, it would be very hard to perceive these longer term system causes, but we can see them using Modeling to Learn and we can evaluate these results against other decisions to compare their effects and better coordinate Veterans care across our team to increase care quality [expand access, or reduce symptoms and risk].
+In the real world, it would be very hard to perceive these longer term system effects, but we can see them using *Modeling to Learn* and we can evaluate the results against other available decisions to compare their effects and better coordinate Veterans' care across the team to increase care quality [expand access, or reduce symptoms and risk].

 12. Save and Reset when ready.